Nkachampong/Linda-Pizza-Sales-Project/README.md

 ingredients on credit and pay after sales.
 The database Pizza_Sale of Linda Pizza was provided to organize and analyse the following task:

-1. How many Pizza types contain cheese
+1. How many Pizza types contain cheese?
-2. How many Pizza types contain tomatoes
+2. How many Pizza types contain tomatoes?
-3. How many Pizza types contain bacon
+3. How many Pizza types contain bacon?
 4. Create a visual to show the highest 10 Pizza Id ordered
 5. Create a visual to show the average price of each pizza size
 6. Create a visual to show the average price of each Pizza type regardless of their size